WANdisco/wandisco-documentation-ldm/docs/configure-smtp.md

 * **Data migration has stopped:** LiveData Migrator sends this notification any time a migration automatically stops, informing you of the migration's name and reason for termination.
 * **Data migration is missing events:** ???
-* **LiveData Migrator is falling behind system events:** LiveData Migrator sends this notification when it determines the number of events occurring on a source filesystem is too rapid for a migration to keep up with over a given period of time.
+* **LiveData Migrator is falling behind system events:** LiveData Migrator sends this notification when it determines the number of events (changes to data) occurring on a source filesystem is too rapid for a migration to keep up with over a given period of time.
 The email will contain the migration name, the file system ID and simple statistics about the events.

 ### Configure email notifications through the CLI